Atari CX40 joystick: Description

 The hemisphere has four small "fingers" at the bottom, which are positioned to lie over the switches on the PCB.
 Cutouts in the hemisphere make the fingers mechanically separate from the main section of the stick, allowing them to flex so they do not press too hard on the switches.
 When the stick is moved, the hemisphere rotates on its support post, bringing the fingers down to press on the appropriate buttons.
 At the same time, the opposite side of the hemisphere rises, where it comes into contact with short protrusions on the lid.
 These push down on the flexible section of the hemisphere, providing a centering force that returns the stick to the upright position when pressure is released.

 The stick is assembled by placing the PCB within the lower case and routing the cable out of the box.
 The stick is then placed on top of the post, and a flexible rubbery cover is placed over the stick.
 A red plastic button is placed over the fifth switch, providing the fire button; and the top lid is then placed on top of the entire assembly.
 Four machine screws inserted from the bottom of the case through the PCB support protrusions hold the lid on, holding everything in place through compression.

 Although the stick can be pressed in any direction, the four fingers on the hemisphere allow only two switches to be pressed at a time.
-This allows a total of eight directions: four for up, down, left. and right, and four more for combinations of neighboring switches: up-left, up-right, down-left, and down-right.
+This allows a total of eight directions: four for up, down, left, and right, and four more for combinations of neighboring switches: up-left, up-right, down-left, and down-right.
 The physical movement on the post prevents non-neighbouring switches from being pressed; one can not press up and down at the same time, for instance.

-The base and its cover are moulded with some roughness in the plastic.
+The base and its cover are molded with some roughness in the plastic.
 The portion directly around the stick and the fire button are smooth.
-Just around the opening for the stick are a series of rectangular embossings with the four cardinal directions indicated by small wedge shapes.
+Just around the opening for the stick are a series of rectangular embossments with the four cardinal directions indicated by small wedge shapes.
 The 12 o'clock position replaces the wedges with the word "TOP".
 These markings are all painted orange, but this tends to wear off over time.